top of page

 2. A property of physics called specific gravity causes aqueous solutions to pool and gather in droplets on flat surfaces.
 This effect is seen when freshly waxed vehicles are washed.
 We have all seen water droplets form conical “bubbles” on the hood of the car.
 Disinfectant solutions, guided by the same physical effect, run down vertical surfaces in streams and rivulets.
 This means much of the surface area on which disinfectant solutions are applied, remain untouched and untreated.
 Liquid disinfectants must remain in wet contact with a microorganism in order to destroy it, sometimes for as long as 5 to 10 minutes.
 In practical terms, the problem of specific gravity severely restricts the ability of liquid disinfectants to cover a surface, so most of the surface area we seek to disinfect remains untouched.

-surfaces transfer more viral and bacterial pathogens than any other
+viral and bacterial pathogens than any other surfaces in

-surfaces in the environment.
-A recent study indicated 30% of
+the environment.
+A recent study indicated 30% of pathogenic

 as little as 5 seconds.